 And we all thought 2-day shipping was quick!
-2017 is going to be the year that people receive their first ever, same-day delivery.
+This will be the year that people receive their first ever, same-day delivery.
 A huge opportunity and challenge for retailers but likewise massive win for consumers.
 Amazon is already offering same-day delivery with any purchase over $35 to “Prime” members in 27 cities in the U.S. Where Walmart is exploring opportunities with Uber and Lyft as viable delivery “trucks” for them.
 A Forrester report states that 29% of consumers would be willing to pay extra for same-day delivery.

 7 – Social Selling

 One thing I’ve been able to witness as a Digital Marketing professional over the years is the tidal wave of social platforms and the power they have to influence and sell.

 A whopping 70% of consumers consider products and brands recommended to them from their social circles as trustworthy!
 And 74% of consumers actually use social media to make their purchase decisions.